semlak/fcc_voting_app_flux/README.md

 ## Issues:
-There are many things that don't really work right, such as most of the npm scripts It also is possible that my packages.json file has requirements that aren't actually used.
+There are many things that don't really work right, such as some of the npm scripts It also is possible that my packages.json file has requirements that aren't actually used.
 Things like that.

 I have no idea if my license info is correct.
 It is listed in LICENSE.md

 I still have some components setting their own states too much.
 Also, I would like to create Containers for the components, and put all the state setting in the container.
 I don't think I understood that concept very well when I created the app.

 Several of my problems for components are the result of trying to display error messages when failing to login, register, update user or poll information.
-I haven't figured the best way to get this information from the ajax call result to the component renderings.
+I haven't figured the best way to get this information from the ajax call result to the stores to the component renderings.

 I still have lots of imperative-type code that updates UI components.